-The Honorable Leonard Davis, former chief judge of the Eastern District of Texas, provides strategic counseling to clients in intellectual property matters and case evaluations and settlement strategies for both plaintiffs and defendants.
-He also conducts mock trials and Markman hearings and provides ADR services as an arbitrator and mediator.
+The Honorable Leonard Davis, former chief judge of the United States District Court for the Eastern District of Texas, provides strategic counseling to clients in intellectual property matters and case evaluations and settlement strategies for both plaintiffs and defendants.
+He also conducts mock trials and Markman hearings and provides alternative dispute resolution services as an arbitrator and mediator.

 Before his appointment to the federal bench, Judge Davis served as chief justice of Texas’ 12th Court of Appeals.
 Prior to his service as a judge, he was an active trial lawyer for 23 years.
 His experience as a practicing attorney included a variety of complex cases, including commercial, oil and gas, will and estate contests, breach of fiduciary duty, medical malpractice, product liability and negligence.
 He previously served as general counsel to the Republican Party of Texas (1983-1988), in addition to gubernatorial appointments to the State Judicial Districts Board (1988-1992) and State Ethics Advisory Committee (1983-1988).

 Recognitions & awards

 New York Property Law Association

 Baylor University School of Law